Toggle mobile menu visibility

 When joining the online session, please ensure your camera is on and your proper name is used so the trainer can be sure the correct people are joining.
 You must also ensure that children cannot hear the training.

-Training provider: Early Years and Childcare
+Training provider: Early Years Learning and Childcare

 Target audience: All early years practitioners